 Skip to main content

-Use this guide to install the TypeScript CLI, confirm it works, and then run a minimal scenario before you connect to a real mobile runtime.
+Use this guide to install the TypeScript CLI, confirm it works, and then run a minimal scenario against a mobile runtime.

 Requirements